 “[Anthem is] very much like Star Wars, very much like the Marvel universe, where you see a lot of amazing things happening but we don’t worry too much about why they’re happening or how they’re happening,” Flynn said.
 “Mass Effect is more of a real hardcore science-fiction IP.
 This one is much more about just having fun in a game world that is really lush and exotic and really sucks you in.”

-Bioware’s Edmonton-based studio is also known for the Dragon Age series and Star Wars: The Old Republic.
-A separate studio located in Montreal led the development of Mass Effect: Andromeda.
-Following the game’s poor critical performance, many of the developers at the Montreal studio shifted to other Electronic Arts’ projects.
-Anthem is being directed by Jonathan Warner, a former senior producer on the Mass Effect series. who revealed the game will have a beta prior to launch, an event that didn’t go as well as everyone hoped.
+Anthem is being directed by Jonathan Warner, a former senior producer on the Mass Effect series, who revealed the game will have a beta prior to launch, an event that didn’t go as well as everyone hoped.
 Previously, Mass Effect 2 developer Corey Gaspur was working on the game as its lead designer, but he passed away unexpectedly just a month after it was announced.

 Possible VR mode?

 Electronic Arts and BioWare have not given any information on whether or not Anthem will support virtual reality headsets, but writer Jay Watamaniuk may have spilled the beans.
 At the studio’s holiday party in December 2017, Watamaniuk posted an image on Twitter that appears to show something labeled “Anthem VR” in the background.
 Given the game’s scale and detail, it’s unlikely the full game would feature such a mode, but it could be a sign of an interesting side experience — nothing has been announced yet as we approach launch.